Medical Waste Program

 - Non-State Licensed Small Quantity Generators (SQG) (less than 200 lbs./month) who do not treat medical waste on-site

 How to Comply

-- If your answers indicate you are not required to register as a medical waste generator, then complete the certification on page 4 of the Information Packet for Medical Waste Generators and return the form to our Department.
+- If your answers indicate you are not required to register as a medical waste generator, then complete the Certification Statement Submit the certification statement and pre-application questionnaire to our Department.